 So it could be anything, something you’d say off hand or even something that feels right but doesn’t make sense.

 After you’ve attached or anchored your trigger – in Subconscious Skills we prefer attached because it’s way more flexible – then. . .

 “With very little effort you can help people get an habitual feel good mood over boredom.”

-Every year I watch company business Owners, team leaders, trainers and CEO’s learn to use subconscious skills and discover how, without complex and convoluted language and story telling, they can lead and influence their colleges, co-workers and service teams to get and give them the max.
+Every year I watch company Business Owners, Team Leaders, Trainers and CEOs learn to use subconscious skills and discover how, without complex and convoluted language and story telling, they can lead and influence their colleagues, co-workers and service teams to get and give them the max.

 “I watched 15 normal people become competent at this stuff and didn’t see what happened, it was like alchemy.
 Jonathan Chase is one of; if not the, best trainers of subconscious skills in the world.”